sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_09.rst

 .. ----------------------------------------------------------------------------

 The output shown in the ``Post Hoc Tests`` results table is (I hope) pretty straightforward.
 The first comparison, for example, is the Anxifree versus placebo difference, and the first part of the output indicates that the observed difference in group means is 0.27.
-The next number is the standard error for the difference, from which we could calculate the 95% confidence interval if we wanted, though jamovi does not currently provide this option.
+The next number is the standard error for the difference.
 Then there is a column with the degrees of freedom, a column with the *t*-value, and finally a column with the *p*-value.
 For the first comparison the adjusted *p*-value is 0.21.
 In contrast, if you look at the next line, we see that the observed difference between joyzepam and the placebo is 1.03, and this result is significant (*p* < 0.001).

 So far, so good.
 What about the situation where your model includes